 How to become cave diving certified

 1.Dive manuals and theory – online / offline sources: If you are eager to know how to train for cave diving, you will be happy to learn that the dive manuals and videos are already available online, so you can start your training immediately.
 Your cave diving adventure can start at home with the full set of diving manuals and videos.
-Home preparation can save you valuable time on site, when you are set for your practice course.
-Get a discounted Udemy IDREO cave course here and start now. full set of diving manuals and videos.
+Home preparation can save you valuable time on-site, when you are set for your practice course.

-Medical conditions statement: you sign a scuba medical form before your start the course confirming you’re fit to dive (PADI medical statement PDF).
+Medical conditions statement: you sign a scuba medical form before you start the course confirming you’re fit to dive.
 Please consult your physician, if you are not sure whether your health condition allows you to dive.

 Minimum certification and experience

-Minimum dives for cave diving – minimum of 20 logged dives
+Minimum dives for cave diving – a minimum of 20 logged dives

 Advanced Open water certification